Estonian Division

 The Estonian Division is the main combat unit of the Estonian Land Forces.
 The division was established in December 2022 and commands the 1st and 2nd Infantry Brigades as well as an artillery battalion and support units.

 History

 An agreement to establish the division was an outcome of the June 2022 Madrid summit.
 It was formed in December 2022.
 Major-General Veiko-Vello Palm was appointed to command the division in January 2023.

 The Estonian Division is responsible for the defence of the entire country.
-It can also be assigned to NATO, and forms part of NATO's Multinational Corps Northeast.
+It can also be assigned to NATO, and forms part of NATO's I. German/Netherlands Corps.

 Major-General Palm retired in March 2024.
 Major-General Indrek Sirel became the new commander of the Estonian Division on 1 August 2024.